Luci07Devil/Interview-Prep/RDBMS/Notes.md

 4. **Consistency vs. Flexibility**:
    - Choose based on your priority: data consistency (relational) or flexibility (NoSQL).

+## ACID Properties in DBMS

+1. **Atomicity**:
+   - **Definition**: Atomicity ensures that either the entire transaction takes place at once or doesn't happen at all.
+There is no midway—transactions do not occur partially.
+   - **Operations**:
+     - **Abort**: If a transaction aborts, changes made to the database are not visible.
+     - **Commit**: If a transaction commits, changes made are visible.
+   - **Example**: Consider a transaction transferring 100 units from account X to account Y. If the transaction fails after deducting from X but before adding to Y, the database becomes inconsistent.
+Thus, transactions must execute entirely to maintain correctness¹.

+2. **Consistency**:
+   - **Definition**: Consistency ensures that integrity constraints are maintained, making the database consistent before and after the transaction.
+   - **Example**: Suppose the total amount before the transaction is 700 (500 in X and 200 in Y).
+After the transaction, it should remain consistent (400 in X and 300 in Y).
+Inconsistency occurs if T1 completes but T2 fails, leaving the database in an incomplete state¹.

+3. **Isolation**:
+   - **Definition**: Isolation ensures that multiple transactions can occur concurrently without affecting the database's consistency.
+   - **Behavior**:
+     - Changes within a transaction are not visible to other transactions until committed.
+     - Execution of concurrent transactions results in a state equivalent to serial execution.
+   - **Example**: Let X = 500, Y = 500.
+If two transactions (T and T'') read and update X and Y concurrently, proper isolation prevents inconsistencies¹.

+4. **Durability**:
+   - **Definition**: Durability ensures that once a transaction completes, updates and modifications are stored in and written to disk.
+They persist even after system failures.
+   - **Guarantee**: Even if the system crashes, committed changes remain intact.
+   - **Example**: After a successful transaction, the database remains durable, safeguarding data integrity¹.

+ACID properties provide a robust foundation for reliable transaction processing in DBMS.
+They ensure that each transaction acts as a single unit, produces consistent results, operates independently, and persists its updates⁵.

 ## `RANK()`, `ROW_NUMBER()`, and `DENSE_RANK()` functions in SQL.

 ### RANK()